 Humanities (6 Credits)

 - Any course approved by CUE as a Humanities course counts toward this requirement.
 Class attributes in MyZou will state: Meets Humanities Requirement.

 - Literature (3 Credits).
 Courses that fulfill the Literature requirement are usually from the English department.
 Other areas offering literature courses include black studies and several foreign language departments.
-Prohibited courses include teaching methods, creative writing, linguistics and children’s literature courses.
+Prohibited courses include teaching methods, adaptation, creative writing, linguistics and children’s literature courses.

 Credits Required: 13

 - JOURN 1010 Career Explorations in Journalism (1 Credit).
 Should be taken the first semester on campus.
-Graded S/U. This course is required for students admitted to the School of Journalism fall semester 2013 or later.
+Graded S/U.

 - JOURN 2000 Cross-Cultural Journalism (3 Credits).
 JOURN 2000 should be taken in the sophomore year.
 A student must have a minimum UM cumulative GPA of 2.8 to enroll and must have completed JOURN 1100.
 JOURN 2000 must be completed with a minimum C-range grade.

 - JOURN 2100 News (3 Credits).
 JOURN 2100 should be taken in the sophomore year.
 To be eligible for the course, a student must have a minimum UM cumulative GPA of 2.8, must have satisfied the English composition requirement with a grade of “B-” or higher in English 1000 or the equivalent course in transfer, or with AP or IB test credit, and must have completed JOURN 1100.
 Can be taken concurrently with JOURN 2000.
 May not take concurrently with JOURN 2150.